LogME: Practical Assessment of Pre-trained Models for Transfer Learning: Related Works

 Transfer learning~\cite{thrun_learning_1998} is a broad research area containing transductive transfer, inductive transfer, task transfer learning, and so on.
 Transductive transfer is commonly known as domain adaptation~\cite{quionero-candela_dataset_2009, ganin_unsupervised_2015, long_learning_2015}, with the focus on eliminating domain shifts between two domains.
 Inductive transfer, or fine-tuning~\cite{erhan_why_2010, yosinski_how_2014}, leverages an inductive bias (a pre-trained model) to improve the performance on a target task and is extremely popular in deep learning.
 In task transfer learning~\cite{zamir_taskonomy:_2018}, researchers investigate how to transfer between tasks rather than pre-trained models.
 They aim to discover the relationship among tasks~\cite{ben-david_exploiting_2003} and to exploit the relationship for further development.
 In the context of deep learning, transfer learning usually refers to inductive transfer, the topic we are concerned about in this paper.

-Besides the na\"ive fine-tuning where pre-trained models only serve as good initializations, there are sophisticated fine-tuning techniques like regularization~\cite{li_explicit_2018}, additional supervision~\cite{you_co-tuning_2020}, and specially designed architecture~\cite{kou_stochastic_2020}.
+Besides the na\"ive fine-tuning where pre-trained models only serve as good initializations, there are sophisticated fine-tuning techniques like regularization~\cite{li_explicit_2018}, additional supervision~\cite{you_co-tuning_2020}, specially designed architecture~\cite{kou_stochastic_2020}, and intermediate-task training which continues to pre-train on an intermediate task~\cite{gururangan_dont_2020, pruksachatkun_intermediate-task_2020, garg_tanda:_2020}.
 They can improve transfer learning performance especially when the amount of target data is small, but in general, \emph{they do not change the ranking of pre-trained models in downstream tasks}.
 If pre-trained model A is better than pre-trained model B in a task with vanilla fine-tuning, typically A is still better than B when those sophisticated techniques are turned on.
 For example, on three datasets and four sampling rates from Table~2 in \citet{you_co-tuning_2020}, better fine-tuning performance mostly indicates better Co-Tuning (their proposed method) performance.
 Therefore we focus on vanilla fine-tuning rather than these techniques in the rest of the paper, but practitioners are encouraged to adopt them for further improvement after selecting a pre-trained model.